How to Improve Reading Fluency, Comprehension & Speech Production

 Improving Speech Production

 When my oldest son Sam struggled with his /r/ sound I feared that if we didn’t fix it he may be judged negatively as not being as intelligent as he is.
 And he’s a really bright kid!
-After creating my first app, Articulation Station, I recognized the need for more sound-saturated stories that our kids could use to help them generalize their speech sounds into conversation.
+After creating my first app, Articulation Station (which has since been replaced by Articulation Station Hive), I recognized the need for more sound-saturated stories that our kids could use to help them generalize their speech sounds into conversation.
 Practicing sounds in stories helps bridge the gap between successful speech production in the speech therapy room to successful speech production in real life.
 This app would have been great for Sam to practice his r sound with all the additional stories that specifically target that sound!
 Of course he’s a teenager now and it’s not his speech that I’m worried about anymore.. it’s everything else that comes along with having a teenager!

 Based on this, each story in Little Stories is sound saturated targeting the most common speech sound errors in kids (the s, l, r, and th sounds).
 These stories hit the target phoneme 20% of the time creating lots of opportunities to master that sound in each story.
 The target words can be practiced before a child reads the story in flashcards and assessed in the reading fluency test.
 When the recording is played back of the child reading the story speech errors can be marked to practice in flashcards later.
 Speech production can also be assessed in the story retell portion when the story retell recording is played back and reviewed for speech errors.
 Additionally, speech sounds can be practiced as the child discusses the story and answers questions about the story.